Configure the Accessory & Storage Access Library Item

 4. Optionally, select Display alert messages to alert users when the mounting of disk images is blocked.
 Note, this setting is forced on when Require admin password to access is selected.4ZnF8-asPD0L4xHOcp5WrdNUun3semwdGQ

-Server volumes
+Server Volumes

 The Server volumes section allows you to manage access privileges for server volume mounts such as SMB shares.
 To manage access for server volumes, follow the steps below.